Random spanning trees in random environment: Preliminaries

 \begin{definition}[Bottleneck Ratio] Let $(G, \weight)$ be a finite connected weighted graph, and let $\pi$ be the stationary distribution of the lazy random walk on $(G,\weight)$.
 The bottleneck ratio of $(G, \weight)$ is defined as

 \end{definition}

 Furthermore, we define the (uniform) mixing time of the lazy random walk on $(G, \weight)$ as

+where we recall that $q_t( \cdot , \cdot )$ denotes the $t$-step transition kernel of the lazy random walk on $(G, \weight)$.
 There is a strong connection between the mixing time and the bottleneck ratio of a graph, which goes back to the results of \cite{SJ89}.
 We shall use the following theorem, which also gives bounds on the lazy random walk transition probabilities.